queckezz/koa-views/readme.md

 * `root`: Where your views are located.
 All views you `render()` are relative to this path.
 * `opts` (optional)
-* `opts.extension`: default extension for your views
+* `opts.extension`: Default extension for your views

 ```js
 // instead of this